rmcgirr83/sfpo/README.md

 phpBB 3.1 Show First Post Only to Guest extension

 Allows the admin to set an option that will only allow unregistered users/guests to view the first post of any topic.
 The rest of the posts in the topic will ask them to login or register.
+Options are set by the admin on a per forum basis.

 [![Build Status](https://travis-ci.org/RMcGirr83/phpBB-3.1-sfpo.svg?branch=master)](https://travis-ci.org/RMcGirr83/phpBB-3.1-sfpo)